STEM OPT Extension Application Information

 – Just write “Granted”- no dates are necessary.

 Section 14 and 15:

 – You should enter the primary major CIP code, found on the top of page 3 of your most recent I-20 in the “Degree” section.
 The CIP code is the six digit number listed directly before your major at the top of page 3 of your I-20 (example: 14.1001).
 Your employer will provide you with their name as it appears in E-verify and their E-verify identification number.

 - Complete the SEVIS Release Form

 - Complete the online Truview STEM extension request by logging into Truview, going to your Student Tab, clicking on the Registration Tab, and selecting the F-1 Student Forms link.
 You will see the STEM extension option.
 This should be completed once the rest of the application materials have been gathered.

-- Copy of pages 1 & 2 of the new I-20 with the STEM OPT extension recommendation (on page 2).
+- Copy of new I-20 with the STEM OPT extension recommendation.

-- Make sure to sign on page 1 before copying to send with your application!
+- Make sure to sign and date the bottom of page 1 on the line indicated before copying to send with your application!

 - Copy of the bibliographical page of your passport

 - The expiration date must be at least 6 months in the future.

 - Copy of your most recent F-1 visa stamp

 - If you still have a paper I-94, include a copy of the front and back of your I-94 card.
 The paper I-94 card is the white card typically stapled in the passport opposite your visa.
 If you do not have a paper I-94 record, obtain and print the electronic record at https://i94.cbp.dhs.gov.